The growth of the Pollards Wood area.

 Just slightly later, after the coming of the railway to Gerrards Cross in 1906, there was comparable development activity launched there and also in Beaconsfield.
 Forbes and Tate were the architects to a number of house built in those locations.
 (This has been documented by Hunt, J. and Thorpe, D. Phillimore 2006 and 2009.)

 In Pollards Wood there were no further house built until after WW1 although a number of the existing houses were extended.
 Silver Birches came in 1922 and, on the north side of Nightingales Lane, Abbots Lea in 1928 and Courtlands and Drum Grange in 1930 came following the breakup of the Nightingales Estate.

 From this time on there was an increasing rate of land being divided into plots for building houses although none were on the scale of those built before the war.

-At the turn of the century the almost 200 acres of Pollards Wood was owned by the Raffety-Vezey family whilst the Vache estate was owned by Mrs F Stevens.
-In 1902 she decided to put the Vache and other nearby land she owned up for sale by auction in 21 lots.(Details about the purchase of the Vache manor and its immediate surroundings are told on the Vache Estate hstory.)
-Those lots relevant to the story of the Pollards Wood area are those to the North of the Vache manor house alongside Nightingales Lane, Lots 8 to 13, Shown here on part of the map in the Sale Particulars held at the CBS.
+At the turn of the century the almost 200 acres of Pollards Wood was owned by the Raffety-Vezey family, whilst the Vache Estate was owned by Mrs F Stevens.
+In 1902 she decided to put the Vache and other nearby land she owned up for sale by auction in 21 lots.(Details about the purchase of the Vache Manor and its immediate surroundings are told on the Vache Estate history.)
+Those lots relevant to the story of the Pollards Wood area are those to the north of the Vache Manor House alongside Nightingales Lane, Lots 8 to 13, shown here on part of the map in the Sale Particulars held at the CBS.
 (D/CH/D-76).

 The lots were previously known as